 Marc's aim is to make things visible, to make and unmake systems, relations and events.
 His interest is authoring machines, their context and meanings, their relations in social systems.
 His work re-writes, re-invents enunciation through rewriting forms.

 Marc has taught in the graduate schools of Stanford University, the San Francisco Art Institute.
 Pratt Institute of Design and Art Center College of Design in Pasadena.
-He is currently teaching at Columbia University.
+He will be teaching at the New School this spring with Chiari Bottici a course on Philosophy and Images.
 He has also won numerous awards as an information architect, music video conceptualist and exhibited experimental and long form films internationally.
 He was founder of art+culture.com.
 He lives in Brooklyn, New York.

 Images at a glance.